hermit-os/rftrace/README.md

 ## Future Work
-- investigate speed penalty caused by the tracing
 - create frontend which can output the trace over network, so no file access is needed
 - there is a '`no_instrument_function`' LLVM attribute, though not exposed by rust codegen.
 Might be easy to add an attribute here.
 See [Make it easy to attach LLVM attributes to Rust functions](https://github.com/rust-lang/rust/issues/15180#issuecomment-137569985).
 This would remove the need for a staticlib, but only in the case where we are compiling for the same target (not the kernel).
+- add option to disable the hooking of returns!
+- fix interrupts
+- fix multicore behavior

 ## License